 For several months now, I’ve been talking about the fact that I will be doing a workshop on Metrics this year at Rally.
 Fundraising Metrics, that is.
-I am and have been particularly interested in learning more about what we measure and how we use that information to make decisions.
+I am, and have been, particularly interested in learning more about what we measure and how we use that information to make decisions.

 What I am learning is mostly disappointing.

 Two conclusions will serve as leads for the Rally workshop.
 The first is that we collect a lot of data and not a lot of information.
-The second is that as much as we pride ourselves using science in our mission work, we do not use science in our operating environment, and particularly not in Fundraising.
+The second is, that as much as we pride ourselves for using science in our mission work, we do not use science in our operating environment, and particularly not in Fundraising.